spacez320/dart-rest/README.md

 See `example/example-rest.dart` for a more in-depth, working example.

+### On Routing Maps

+The routing map is a tree that represents a URI request.
+The general structure is given below:

+    RoutingMap ::= Function
+                 | RoutingMap

 ### On Endpoint Functions

 Notice that the examples above are building `HttpRestResponse` objects.